 What if your bike breaks down and you decide to bail?
 Your vital stuff could be in your luggage far from where you are.)

 Don’t forget about the Bike the River Valley photo contest.
-Any picture that you take on ride day, Sunday October 18th from 12:01 a.m. to 11:59 p.m. qualifies.
-The first prize is a $100 gift certificate to the local bike shop of your choice.
+Any picture that you take on ride day, Sunday October 14th from 12:01 a.m. to 11:59 p.m. qualifies.
+The first prize is two free passes to any of our one-day rides.
 The judging will be highly subjective and probably unfair.

 To enter the contest, just email your photos to email@example.com after the event.
 Send as many as you want, but please don’t just forward the entire contents of your camera (including photos of your cousin’s wedding).

 Don’t forget to include your name and contact info so we can reach you if you win.